If you misunderstand how to write a novel with the proper story structure, your book will never sell.

 - Coming up with your plot involves knowing which genre you want to write or even utilizing a list of writing prompts to get your thoughts moving.

 - Character development is one of the most vital parts of your novel.
-Take the time to know your characters well before you start writing in order to better plot your novel to fit how they act.
+Take the time to know your characters and protagonist well before you start writing in order to better plot your novel to fit how they act.

 - Your audience will dictate the type of content in your plot.
 You can always plot first and then decide if you’ll be writing young adult, new adult, adult, or even middle grade.
 Just make sure you categorize your novel correctly in order to reach the right audience.